iceRabbit1999/iceRabbit1999.github.io/docs/note/book/back_end/netty_in_action.md

 # *Netty in Action*

-# Chapter1 Netty concepts and architecture
+# Part 1 Netty concepts and architecture

+# Chapter1 Netty—asynchronous and event driven

 ## 1.1 Networking in Java